techstackmedia/software-engineering-series/README.md

 You will see the result `Hello, World!` In your terminal.
 Notice the new executable file created during execution - `hello.exe`

+Note that the Keyboard shortcut is `Ctrl + Shift + B`.

 ![C executable file in vscode](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/enivsygnbmx4jykexu1q.png)

+Now that you have done the configuration, the next time you want to run a C program just click on the play button or use the keyboard shortcut `Ctrl + Alt + N`.

 ### Issue